yuhan-qiao/yuhan-qiao.github.io/backup/index.md

 To work toward this goal, I have dedicated significant effort to improving my English proficiency.
 Over the past year after graduation, I studied intensively for the TOEFL exam and took it four times, eventually achieving a score of 106 (Reading 30, Listening 26, Speaking 23, Writing 27).

-Honestly, I consider myself a dedicated, reliable, and steady person with strong perseverance and a never-give-up attitude.
+Honestly speaking, I consider myself a dedicated, reliable, and steady person with strong perseverance and a never-give-up attitude.
 I am always open to learning new knowledge and believe in continuous lifelong learning.
 I hope to find a Ph.D. supervisor whose research interests align with mine and whose personality is compatible, so that we can work together at the forefront of research.
 I am eager to begin my doctoral journey as soon as possible and continue growing as a researcher.

 If you are interested in any aspect of me, I am always open to discussions.
 Feel free to contact me at **yuhan.qiao.bjtu@gmail.com**